dicksonhk/LCJG-Fullstack-Engineer-Test/README.md

 You can use any *python* server framwork to implement a simple web server with the following routes (using the database in task 1)
 - API 1 - list customers basic details with able to search by first name, last name and order by credit limit
 - API 2 - get full customers details by customer id
-- API 3 - update customers date by tge customer id
+- API 3 - update customers data by customer id

 **Task 3 :**